hadim/docker-omero/README.md

 - `OMERO_WEB_PORT_SSL` (default=443) : port used to expose OMERO.web server in secure mode (`https`).

 - `OMERO_SERVER_PORT` (default=4064) : port used to expose OMERO.server.
-This port need to be used when using the desktop client (OMERO Insight client).
+This port needs to be used when using the desktop client (OMERO Insight client).

 - `OMERO_WEB_PORT_DEVELOPMENT` (default=4080) : port used to expose OMERO.web server in development mode.